Note: Depending on your workspace type, this article may refer to Aha! record types differently than your team does.

 When dates change

 Some changes to release dates are unavoidable, but most teams want to learn from these experiences.
 Aha! provides several visual views of your roadmap that you can track changes against.
-Just add them to a notebook at the beginning of each release as a "Snapshot", and then an additional page as"Live View".
+Just add them to an Aha! presentation at the beginning of each release as a "Snapshot", and then an additional page as"Live View."
 This will let you see the difference between the original plan and today.

 The Releases > Overview view tracks release phases, milestones, feature dates, and dependencies across your entire portfolio.
 The Releases > Details > Progress view provides a visual burn-down chart to see what has been added or removed and how quickly work (features and requirements) has been completed.